-To become a licensed preschool teacher in Mississippi and work in the State’s public schools, you must complete the following steps:
+To become a licensed preschool teacher in Mississippi and work in the state’s public schools, you’ll need to complete the following steps:

 |Complete a Bachelor’s Degree Program or Higher in Child Development|